restorecommerce/notification-srv/README.md

 - io.restorecommerce.notitication
   - sendEmail

-The notification service subscribes to the following Kafka events by topic:
+List of events emitted to Kafka by this microservice for below topics:
 - io.restorecommerce.command
   - healthCheckResponse
 - io.restorecommerce.jobs